dunatron/react-add-form/README.md

 * `git push origin HEAD` **OR** `git push origin feature/add-some-feature`

-You then need to[raise a pull request](https://github.com/dunatron/react-add-form/pulls) between your feature branch and the develop branch
+You then need to [raise a pull request](https://github.com/dunatron/react-add-form/pulls) between your feature branch and the develop branch

 **Merging to master branch**